Small generators of abelian number fields: Introduction

-This implies that, apart from the families of cyclic number fields \cite[Theorem 3.3, (1)]{PTW}, the ``almost all'' result \cite[Theorem 8.2]{PTW} is superseded\footnote{The families of even degree considered in \cite[Theorem 8.2]{PTW} are (certain) $d$-extensions $K$ with $\Gal(K^{(G)}/\IQ)$ isomorphic to either $A_d$, $S_d$, a cyclic group, or a simple group.
-Of those only the cases $S_4$, $A_4$, and cyclic groups can satisfy (\ref{seq: Gal}).
-For Galois $S_4$- or $A_4$-extensions $K^{(G)}/\IQ$ the quartic subfield $K$ has no quadratic subfield, ruling out that $K$ is a CM-field.} by the recent pointwise result \cite[Theorem 1.3]{AkhtariVaalerWidmer2023}.
+Very recently Akhtari, Vaaler, and the author \cite[Theorem 1.3]{AkhtariVaalerWidmer2023} showed that (\ref{ineq: Ruppert1}) can only fail for totally complex fields $K$ that are Galois over their maximal totally real subfield $F$.
+Hence, all these exceptional fields do have a subfield of index $2$, namely the fixed field of the group generated by complex conjugation.
+This implies that, apart from the families of cyclic number fields \cite[Theorem 3.3, (1)]{PTW}, the unconditional parts of the ``almost all'' result \cite[Theorem 8.2]{PTW} are superseded\footnote{The families of even degree considered in \cite[Theorem 8.2]{PTW} are (certain) $d$-extensions $K$ with $\Gal(K^{(G)}/\IQ)$ isomorphic to either $A_d$, $S_d$, a cyclic group, or a simple group (the latter being conditional on the strong Artin conjecture).
+Each subgroup of $A_d$ or $S_d$ of index $d$ is some $A_{d-1}$ or $S_{d-1}$ respectively, and there is neither a proper intermediate group between $A_{d-1}$ and $A_{d}$ nor between $S_{d-1}$ and $S_{d}$.
+Hence, these fields $K$ cannot have a subfield of index $2$ if $d>2$.} by the recent pointwise result \cite[Theorem 1.3]{AkhtariVaalerWidmer2023}.

 Regarding cyclic, and more generally abelian, number fields, we have the following pointwise result. \begin{theorem} Let $\Lin$ be the effectively computable constant from (\ref{def:nuexplicit}), and suppose $d\geq 4\Lin$.
 Then, apart from finitely many exceptional fields, we have